 = wavelength of X-rays,

 = nth intensity peak about the central point,

 Here, the angle is measured using scales on the instrument, and the wavelength, , is already known.
 Thus, d can be calculated.

 Using Bragg’s equation, dhkl can be calculated.
-When the crystal is rotated, a different set of parallel planes start reflecting.
+When the crystal is rotated, a different set of parallel planes starts reflecting.
 The interplanar distance for these planes is calculated and then a new set of planes is brought into focus.
-In this manner, all the possible dhkl values (i.e. interplanar distance of all the planes) of the crystal are calculated.
+In this manner, all the possible dhkl values (i.e. interplanar distances of all the planes) of the crystal are calculated.

 For the first bright spot, n=1,

 X-ray diffraction is an important tool in solid-state physics.
-From the determination of crystal structure to verifying crystal constituents of items of daily use.
-In fact, the Nobel Prize for Physiology in 1962 was awarded for the discovery of the molecular structure of nucleic acids.
+From the determination of crystal structure to verifying crystal constituents of items we use every day.
+In fact, the Nobel Prize for Physiology in 1962 was awarded for the discovery of the molecular structure of nucleic acids!